Supersonic-Sites/leachanel/content/en/products.md

     title: "Natural Products for All Types of Skin "
     title_size: medium
     desc_select: true
-    desc: "Léa Chanel Beauty is proud to use and offer Nelly De Vuyst products, designed for innovative, premium, organic skin care.
-Laboratory certified according to the highest industry standards, these products will transform your skin routine with radiant results. "
+    desc: "Léa Chanel Beauty is proud to use and offer Nelly De Vuyst and Druide products, designed for innovative, premium, organic skin care.
+Although Nelly De Vuyst products were born in Brussels, the ingredients are hand picked from around the world and the final blends are produced locally here in Quebec, Canada.
+Laboratory GMP certified according to the highest industry standards, these products will transform your skin routine with radiant results. "
   - type: divider
     bg_color: lightgreen
   - type: gallery_lightbox